gvwilson/sensibleadventures/nardica/nardica.md

 *People sought answers.
 A cyborg child raised in a supposedly secure underground lab patiently told his frightened captors that they wouldn't find any they could understand.
-The most highly evolved machines didn't actually think any more.
+The most advanced machines didn't actually think any more.
 "It's more like evolution,"
 he said patiently.
 "Or vacuum birefringence."
-Then he and his siblings vanished into the Iowa Desert, leaving their creators no wiser than before.*
+Then he and his siblings vanished into the Iowa desert, leaving their creators no wiser than before.*

 *Years passed,
 and the truce with the machines slowly became normal.
-Flying was a thing of the past---anything bigger than a person or faster than a seagull was only safe from satellites if it was heavily armored, and even then not always---and the machines' cities were strictly off limits,
+Flying was a thing of the past---anything heavier or faster than a seagull was only safe from satellites if it was heavily armored, and even then not always---and the machines' cities were strictly off limits,